romnn/microgpusim/WIP.md

 - today:

+  - change bench configs to allow queries for benchmarks instead of input indices
+  - change lockstep tests to use bench configs
+  - check accelsim compat again

   - use gpu_mem_alloc for the allocations but still allow smart comparision with play whose traces does not include allocations
   - xtask task for converting traces? or do that in the validation component